Oh, we tried so hard to have children! Every day I was down on my knees, begging Heaven to hear my prayer.

 “Please give me a child to care for, even a tiny child.
 I would be happy with a child the size of a hazelnut!”

 Heaven granted my wish.
-My little son slept in the shell of a hazelnut, and never outgrew it, though he did grow.
-He grew in cleverness and wisdom.
+My little son slept in the shell of a hazelnut, and never outgrew it, though he did grow in cleverness and wisdom.
 He grew into the sharpest and most sensible lad you ever met.
 Everybody loved him.

 Still, I was bothered by the thought of what would become of him.
 “What do you intend to be?”
 I asked him one day.
 He was sitting in an eggshell on the table.